Find Affordable College Courses

 East Lansing, MI

-Michigan State University came in at #9 in this year’s edition of the Best Value Animal Science Schools in the Great Lakes Region ranking.
-Michigan State is a fairly large public school located in the city of East Lansing.
+Michigan State University did quite well in this year’s ranking of the best value schools for animal science students.
+It came in at #9 on the list.
+Michigan State is a fairly large public school located in the small city of East Lansing.

-The average tuition and fees for an out-of-state undergraduate student at Michigan State are $41,290 a year.
+Out-of-state tuition fees for undergraduate students at Michigan State are $41,290 per year.
 Animal Science majors at Michigan State take out an average of $25,000 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $385, assuming that the borrower is on a 10-year repayment plan.

 On top of its placing in our value ranking, Michigan State also did well on our Best Animal Science Schools in the Great Lakes Region list.
 It’s in the top 10% of all schools reviewed in this analysis.